 Are your employees entitled to smoke breaks?

-There is no statutory right to smoke breaks, but all employees are entitled to one rest break of at least 20 minutes for working in excess of six hours.
+There is no statutory right to smoke breaks in the UK, but all employees are entitled to one rest break of at least 20 minutes for working in excess of six hours.
 Therefore, your employee may choose to use this agreed break time to go off site and smoke (if there is no smoking area provided outside on the premises).

 Many workplaces are quite flexible when it comes to breaks for smokers and allow employees to pop outside throughout the day with some close monitoring to ensure that breaks are not too frequent or too lengthy.